astral-sh/ty/docs/rules.md

 !!! tip

-    See [rules](./reference/rules.md) for an enumeration of all supported rules.
+    See the [rules reference](./reference/rules.md) for an enumeration of all supported rules.

 ## Rule levels